 Some menopause-related urinary symptoms can be treated with vaginal estrogen.
 Vaginal estrogens are applied directly to the vagina.
 The boost of hormones in this area can ease symptoms like vaginal dryness and irritation.
 But it can also have a beneficial effect on your urethra and bladder, too.

 Vaginal estrogens aren’t an overnight cure.
-They can often take up to three months to work, but for many women, the benefits are worth the wait.
+They can often take up to three months to work.
+I’ve only begun using vaginal estrogen recently, so I’m still waiting to see the positive effects.
+However, I’ve been assured that the benefits are worth the wait.

 7. Talk to Your Doctor